everycure-org/matrix/docs/src/blog/posts/first_release.md/20240809_first_release.md

 - An integration pipeline for creating our internal knowledge graph. (_Note this currently does very little, as we have not yet added any additional KGs which require integration._)
 - An embeddings pipeline for node and topological embeddings using OpenAI and GraphSAGE
 - A modeling pipeline with hyperparameter tuning and ensemble capabilities
+- Setup of three execution modes: cluster, local, and test data-based
 - An evaluation pipeline to assess model performance

 ![](attachments/ss_kedroviz.png)